sylvaindelarche/todo-app/README.md

 ### Frontend

-*Requires node, npm and Angular CLI (see angular.dev)*
+*Requires node, npm and Angular CLI (see angular.dev).*

 `npm ci`

+or

-`npm run build`
+`npm run build` (to prepare for production mode)

-## Developpement mode
+## Development mode

 ### Backend

-Start Spring application (port 8080)
+Start Spring application (port 8080):

 `mvn spring-boot:run`

 ### Frontend

-Start Angular application (port 4200)
+Start Angular application (port 4200):

 `npm run start`

 ## Production mode

-*Requires Docker*
+*Requires Docker.*

-In project root
+In project root:

 `docker compose up -d`

-The applicaton should be running on port 1337, this can be changed in docker-compose.yaml
+The applicaton should be running on port 1337, this can be changed in the docker-compose.yaml.

-*It should work without Docker but instructions won't be provided here*
+*It should work without Docker but this requires manual setup of the different components.*